 Q: How can I learn about current activities?

-A: An Open House is held at the beginning of each term to announce course offerings, for easy registration, and to provide an opportunity to meet the facilitators for each course.
-Also catalogs are mailed to members as well as being available through this web site.
+A: An Open House is held at the beginning of each term to announce study group offerings, for easy registration, and to provide an opportunity to meet the leaders for each study group.
+Also, catalogs are mailed to members as well as being available through this web site.
 Other activities are advertised via the Second Half Facebook page and through email sent to members.
 The Second Half Journal (TSH) posts current events and the news.

-Q: Courses/Interest Groups are filled on a first come / first served basis.
-What is your selection process in filling the classes?
+Q: Study Groups are filled on a first come / first served basis.
+What is your selection process in filling these?

-A: The selection process is described in our Registration Policy document.
+A: The selection process is described in more detail on the Study Groups webpage.

-Q: I signed up for a course last semester but did not get in.
-If the same course is offered again, do I have priority?
+Q: I signed up for a study group last semester but did not get in.
+If the same study group is offered again, do I have priority?

 A: Yes you do.
-The registration process is described in our Registration Policy document.
-There is also a place on the Registration Form to request priority for that course.
+The registration process is described in more detail on the Study Groups webpage.
+There is also a place on the Registration Form to request priority for that study group.

-Each Fall, a New Members reception is held to welcome our new members and answer their specific needs.
+Each Semester, a New Members reception is held to welcome our new members and answer their specific needs.

 Members are kept posted on time-sensitive issues by email, this web site, and our Facebook Page.
 A periodic print newsletter spotlights events, personalities, and news.
-Our website is updated regularly and members are encouraged to participate in discussion ona wide-range of topic in the Second Half Cafe, a Facebook group.
+Our website is updated regularly and members are encouraged to participate in discussion on a wide-range of topics in the Second Half Cafe, a Facebook group.